jabl3s/nixos/README.md

 Try using: https://mynixos.com/
 .
 # 1) nixos remote server install -
-attempt to install nixos via ssh using nixos-anyhere with provided configuration.nix and diskio with zfs partitioning...
+Setup nixos via ssh using nixos-anyhere and a provided configuration.nix with diskio using zfs partitioning...
 # 2) nixos for development, games & stream -
 see jtower-gen-hyprland for current development, games & stream setup; dev: dev in python seems fine for now issues with non extensible solumes or something when developing games issues may arise, gamming: consistent 240 fps with protonGE8-16 in most games, stream: black screen most things.
 ((might submit feature reqeust of obs to capture workspaces, I use 3 workspace, gaming (fullscreen), social (discord,firefox) and dev (vscode, kitty/shell, firefox), need gaming and dev workspace capture and probs no social workspace capture.))